finite-galaxy/finite-galaxy/readme.md

     * ü → ue
     * İ/ı → I/i
     * ç → c
+    * č, ć, ċ → ch
+    * š, ś, ş → sh
     * ñ → nh
     * ß → ss
+  * repeatedly check and double check any new or changed strings to avoid unnecessary typos; e.g. mind the difference between it's (cf. he's, she's) and its (cf. his, her).
 * `images/`:
   * file names are lower case and use underscores instead of spaces
   * add both normal and @2x versions
     * for ships, also create [thumbnails](https://github.com/endless-sky/endless-sky/wiki/CreatingShips#shipyard-thumbnails)
+    * for turrets, also create hardpoints
   * insert yourself in the copyright.txt file
   * include all assets (Blender, GIMP, other files) in the opening post
 * `sounds/`:
   * file names are lower case and use underscores instead of spaces
-  * insert yourself in the copyright.txt file
+  * insert yourself in the `copyright.txt` file

 [(return to top)](https://github.com/finite-galaxy/finite-galaxy#finite-galaxy)

 ## Reveal entire map
 Part of the fun of the game is travelling around and exploring.
 However, if you don't have time for that and simply want to reveal everything in the entire galaxy, then open your save game, find `# What you know:` and insert the following lines directly afterwards:

 ```